LaureBerti/CleanEx/README.md

 Licence
 =================

-Learn2Clean is licensed under the BSD 3-Clause "New" or "Revised" License.
+CLeanEx is licensed under the BSD 2-Clause.